 4. Set goals

-Set timescales/goals to complete work – even when there is no formal deadline to meet.
+In order to work from home effectively, set timescales/goals to complete work – even when there is no formal deadline to meet.

-5. Create yourself a working area
+5. Create yourself a work from home setup

 6. Stay connected

-Take plenty of exercise, and get lots of fresh air.
+Another piece of work from home advice: take plenty of exercise, and get lots of fresh air.
 Make and take calls standing up, if you have to, to force yourself out of your chair.